core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

           enum implement {
             value 0;
             description
-              "Indicates that the server endpoint implements one or more protocol-accessible objects defined in the YANG module identified in this entry.
+              "Indicates that the server implements one or more protocol-accessible objects defined in the YANG
+              module identified in this entry.
 This includes deviation statements defined in the module.